 To do un-safe HTTP calls, the API must have Authentication/Authorization.
 A user should be able to sign in through the API in a safe way (see requirements).
 Of course, you are free to implement further features in your web API.

 This examination is a hand-in assignment.
 You will need to defend your design decisions in writing by answering the questions below in a report.
-This questions should be answered in your repository RELEASE.md.
+This questions should be answered in your Merge Request Assignment Report.
 (See details under "Hand in" below)